NicolasBelissent/nicos_blog/src/content/blog/wales-weekender/index.md

 The air was colder but the sky was clear.
 We caught some incredible riding alongside the Claerwen Reservoir and then up the valley.
 We were even treated to a 'testing' two-kilometre long hike-a-bike through the moor.
 The ride slowly became smoother along larger forest road.
 More forest fire roads, single track and rolling gravel.

-Around midday we arrived in Breacon, the midway point between the centre of Wales and Cardiff, our end destination.
+Around midday we arrived in Brecon, the midway point between the centre of Wales and Cardiff, our end destination.
 Despite being the northern gateway to the Brecon Beacons, Brecon didn't have much going for itself apart from a few British high street classics: Superdrug, Betfred, Greggs.

 We needed fuel and Greggs had it.
 Pack of doughnuts, pizza slice, vegan sausage roll and we were back on the saddle, bloated but well fed.
 The climb up to the final pass was not far from what we expected: rocky and steep.
 With food already gurgling up our throats we gave up easily and resorted to pushing our bikes most of the way.